Sami9-0/Sami9-0/README.md

-- 👋 Hi, I’m @Sami9-0
+- 👋 Hi, I’m Samson Amanuel.
-- 👀 I’m interested in Robotics and robots.
-I love them.
+- 👀 I’m interested in Robotics and AI.
-- 🌱 I’m currently learning c++ and I'm an upcoming cs student
+- 🌱 I’m currently a student aspiring to become a software engineer.
-- 💞️ I’m looking to collaborate on any project related to cs and robotics and also arduino
+- 💞️ I’m looking to collaborate on any project related to web development and robotics and also arduino
 - 📫 How to reach me on my email samsontsegenate@gmail.com

 <!---